TABLE OF CONTENTS

 How Vape Pens Work

 First off, let's go over how dab pens work.
-Unlike dry herb pens, dab pens work exclusively with cannabis concentrates and cartridges.
-Some dab pens may work with both dry herb and concentrates.
+Dab pens work exclusively with concentrates and cartridges.
 Instead of combustion or burning the flower when smoked, vaporization heats the concentrate to a temperature below its combustion point.
-This allows it to convert the cannabinoids and terpenes into a vapor.
+This allows it to convert the terpenes and cannabinoids to a vapor.

 Dab pens usually heat extracts at a lower temperature below combustion.
 This is usually between 356 to 374º F. Because you are not burning the compounds, vaporization retains more of the therapeutic compounds in its vapor.
 As a medical user who needs fast-acting relief , vaporization could be a good option.